Foreign relations of New Zealand: Nuclear free policy

+Relations by region

 Latin America

 New Zealand has well-established links to a number of Latin American countries, particularly in the economic sphere.
 New Zealand has Embassies in Mexico City, Santiago, Brasília and Buenos Aires – the first of which (Santiago) opened in 1972.
 The New Zealand Government's Latin America Strategy, published in May 2010, estimates New Zealand's annual exports to the region at NZ$1 billion, and New Zealand investments in the region (in areas such as agri-technology, energy, fisheries, and specialised manufacturing) at around NZ$1.3 billion.
 The Strategy argues that there is considerable scope to expand New Zealand's investment and services trade in the region.
 Focusing on six countries (Brazil, Mexico, Chile, Argentina, Uruguay and Peru), the Strategy posits that New Zealand should be seeking to: promote a better understanding of the region among New Zealand businesses to help identify prospects for increased investment, trade and joint ventures; lower barriers to business between New Zealand and Latin America; promote New Zealand tourism in the region; improve airlinks between New Zealand and the region; deepen education and research and science links.
 There are significant flows of tourists and students from Latin America to New Zealand.
 For example, in the year to June 2010, around 30,000 Latin Americans visited New Zealand.
 In addition, New Zealand has popular Working Holiday Schemes with Brazil, Argentina, Chile, Peru, Mexico and Uruguay.